Slack Integration Guide | PagerDuty

 Granular Bot Permissions

 The Slack integration uses granular bot permissions, as detailed in the Bot Token Scopes table.
 All channel connections are affected by granular bot permissions, but new connections will closely follow Slack workspace security settings.
-Creating channel connections may require users to have additional Slack permissions or admin authorization, as detailed in the Approve App Update section below.
+Creating channel connections may require users to have additional Slack permissions or admin authorization, as detailed in the Approve App Update section.

 Approve App Update